BradenKim22/Portfolio/README.md

 ## Deployment

-Follow the link for the application <Link>
+Follow the link for the application https://bradenkim22.github.io/Portfolio/

 ## License